 Not in a million years would I even contemplate leaving Pink.
 Sure, there is love, friendship and intimacy that I don’t want to lose, but forget all that; life without Pink would simply be way too hard.
 Which means that anyone splitting from their partner while raising young children must be SO unhappy in that relationship that becoming a solo parent is still worth it, or they get SO little support from their partner that the difference between together and alone is not prohibitive.
 In either case, how do loving, happy couples get to that place in as little as a year?

 There is only one big difference that I can see between Pink and I and all the young parents I know who are struggling to keep their marriages together.
 It is not better communication, more love, or less neuroses.
 Our saving grace is in fact rooted in a neurosis: Pink’s discomfort with some of what society traditionally defines as masculine, macho or attractive in a male.
-Our unspoken agreement as a couple, born from an effort to make Pink comfortable, now makes both of us happy and maybe even married: we don’t give a f… a damn about what our gendered roles are supposed to be.
+Our unspoken agreement as a couple, born from an effort to make Pink comfortable, now keeps both of us happy and maybe even married: we don’t give a f… a damn about what our gendered roles are supposed to be.
 I can no longer count how many times I’ve been asked if the way our relationship is set up makes Pink feel emasculated or me dissatisfied; it has even become a bit of an inside joke between us.

 Here comes the story of Xavier and Yvonne, who are not our friends, but a story stripped bare from the many stories of people I know, simplified, cartoonish and taken to its logical conclusion.
 Xavier and Yvonne are a loving couple, married at 30, baby Zoe conceived soon after.
 When Zoe is born, Yvonne goes on maternity leave.
 She struggles with sleepless nights and long days of feeding, colic and isolation, but she puts on a brave face for Xavier, who has to leave early for work and barely gets home for Zoe’s bedtime.
 Yvonne is desperate for even 15 minutes of a break, but on Saturday, when she tries to leave Zoe with Xavier, Zoe cries and Xavier doesn’t know how to soothe her.
 When Xavier bathes Zoe he forgets to clean the neck folds.
 Xavier can’t put Zoe to sleep, so when she wakes up at night it’s Yvonne’s job to tend to her.